New Power for a New World

 The Age of Big Data

 In Los Angeles, a remarkable experiment is underway; the police are trying to predict crime before it even happens.
-At the heart of the city of London, one trader believes that he has found the secret of making billions with maths.
+At the heart of the city of London, one trader believes that he has found the secret of making billions with math.
 In South Africa, astronomers are attempting to catalogue the entire cosmos.
 These very different worlds are united by one thing - an extraordinary explosion in data.

 BBC Horizon meets the people at the forefront of the data revolution, and reveals the possibilities and the promise of the age of big data.